This article has been updated.

 Conversely they name other people we have departed as examples of problems at Carta.
 But unlike Suzy, many of them have thick HR files.
 Did we fire them because we are the problem?
 Or did we fire them because they are the problem?

 For example, we have extensive documentation that Jerry was inappropriate with women and abused his position as CTO.
 It also turns out, we discovered after he left, that he is a misogynist and a racist.
-We also have extensive documentation that Heidi was a bully, had the lowest manager approval rating, and misused corporate finances for personal use.
-We fired both of them.
+We fired him.
 That’s what the press gets wrong.
-Our mistake wasn’t firing them.
-Our mistake was hiring them.
+Our mistake wasn’t firing him.
+Our mistake was hiring him.

 So what do we do about it?